NHariman/CODAMxTOMTOM-wordle-sandbox/README.md

 ### Points of improvement
 - Giving each entry into the guessArray a unique id to iterate over rather than create an index/inc variable to use as unique key when iterating over the map.
+- make hitting enter also submit the input
 - More input sanitation (no spaces between letters, no numbers etc.)